Portland Flood Insurance Study

 Overview of the Study

-The study team, comprised of researchers from the Wharton Risk Center Policy Incubator, Reed College, and the Portland Housing Bureau, is launching a survey of residents in the Lents and Powellhurst-Gilbert neighborhoods in the summer of 2018.
-This survey is designed to improve our understanding of three interrelated issues regarding flood insurance:
+The study team, comprised of researchers from the Wharton Risk Center Policy Incubator, Reed College, and the Portland Housing Bureau, launched a survey of residents in the Lents and Powellhurst-Gilbert neighborhoods in the summer of 2018.
+This survey was designed to improve our understanding of three interrelated issues regarding flood insurance:

 - Flood insurance literacy.
 Do individuals understand flood insurance?
 Do they understand the key features of their policy?
 Do they think that flood damage is covered under their homeowners insurance policy?
 Do they understand the risk management role flood insurance can play for them?
 Do they know about the National Flood Insurance Program and its requirements for purchasing coverage?